RyotaUshio/obsidian-latex-theorem-equation-referencer/README.md

 3. Copy and paste `https://github.com/RyotaUshio/obsidian-math-booster` in the pop-up prompt and click on **Add Plugin**.
 5. (Optional) Turn on **Auto-update plugins at startup** at the top of the page.
 4. Go to **Community plugins > Installed plugins**.
 You will find "Math Booster" in the list.
 Click on the toggle button to enable it.

+## Contributing

+**I need your help!!**

+- Feel free to create a new issue if you noticed something is not working well.
+Questions are also welcomed.
+- Please send a pull request if you have any ideas to improve Math Booster and our experience!
+  - **Even if you don't code, your help is still needed for improving the documentation and README, for example.**
+  - Of course, programmers' contribution is extremely welcomed.
+(I'm pretty new to TypeScript/JavaScript/HTML/CSS.
+For me, making this plugin was the only purpose to start learning them.
+So your help is needed for real.)

 ## Styles gallery